-Civil Union Couples.
-Civil union partners filing a joint return must either provide copies of the Federal extension application (or confirmation number) for both partners, or they must file Form NJ-630.
+Civil union partners filing a joint return must either provide copies of the federal extension application (or confirmation number), or they must file Form NJ-630.